aerocat/StockSearch-CodingChallenge/README.md

 cd server
 node app.js
 ```
-*hint:* don't run ```node server/app.js``` from the main project directory.
-The app won't be able to find the CSV folder...
+*hint: don't run ```node server/app.js``` from the main project directory.
+The app won't be able to find the CSV folder...*

-and in a separate Terminal/bash window:
+Then, run the front-end in a separate Terminal/bash window:

 ```sh
 npm run serve
 ```